 Making San Pedro Tea

-- Source and estimate your dose.
 This isn’t strictly a preparation step, but it’s necessary.
-A recommended dose for a beginner is around 200-300mg of mescaline.
+A recommended dose of San Pedro for a beginner is around 200-300mg of mescaline.
 On average, this corresponds to 200-300 grams of fresh cactus.

 A final word on mescaline dosage and safety

-It’s also worth remembering that mescaline is much longer-acting than psilocybin or even LSD.
+It’s also worth remembering that mescaline is much longer-acting than other psychoactive plant medicines like psilocybin.
 So when it comes to planning your psychedelic experience, allow plenty of time for your journey and rest afterwards.

 Suppose you’re a beginner or aren’t comfortable dealing with the uncertainty around dosing.
 In that case, the San Pedro providers in Third Wave’s directory may be a good option for you.

 Third Wave’s Mushroom Grow Kit and Course teaches you how to easily grow mushrooms from home.
 Plus, it pays for itself in just one harvest!
 You should be able to yield 3-4 harvests from just one kit.